copyrite/LwotcMinimalText/XComGame.md

 * Moving into range of an ally with any of the listed effects will remove the effects.

 ## Domination
-Permanently mind control an enemy.
+Permanently mind control an enemy in sight.
 * Requires a contest of your Psi versus the target's Will.
 * {% CHARGES %}
 * Failed attempts do not consume charges.